 On December 18th, 2011 my father was struck and killed by a truck in Long Island.
 And, although his death was tragic, I think he was ready for it.
 We, on the other hand, may not have been ready for it because it happened so suddenly.
 But, that’s life.

-It’s obvious to me that there was some work that needed to be done in universe and God called upon the hardest working human being he knew.
+It’s obvious that there was some work that needed to be done in universe and God called upon the hardest working human being he knew.
 He said to his angels, “Go get Richard Beaman.
 Right now!
 We need him up here.”
 And, my father’s work on this planet was complete.

 My father was my mentor and my hero.
-I am the person I am today because of his direct influence on my life.
+I am the person I am today because of his influence on my life.
 I am the daughter of Richard Edward Beaman.
 He was a man of strong character.
 He didn’t do anything meekly – he did everything to the tenth power.
 And, his big presence is greatly missed.